 Welding

-Welding students learn to use gases and welding processes and to braze and solder metal parts according to diagrams, blueprints, and written specifications.
-This is a four-year program of study with some courses requiring two-blocks of instruction.
-Some courses may be available for dual enrollment credit through Northern Virginia Community College (NVCC).
-The four-year program of study includes:
+Welding students learn to use numerous types of welding processes, gasses, filler materials, tools, equipment and cutting of metal parts according to diagrams, blueprints, and written specifications.
+Industry credentials, or certifications, are offered at all levels of Welding in accordance with American Welding Society (AWS) National Certification (SENSE) and AWS D1.1 Structural Steel Code.
+Some courses may be available for dual enrollment credits through Northern Virginia Community College (NVCC).

 Course